koestler/go-iotdevice/README.md

 Application Options:
-      --version     Print the build version and timestamp -c, --config=     Config File in yaml format (default: ./config.yaml) --cpuprofile= write cpu profile to <file>
+      --version     Print the build version and timestamp -c, --config=     Config File in yaml format (default: ./config.yaml) -d, --dry-run     Read and check the config and exit.
+      --cpuprofile= write cpu profile to <file>
       --memprofile= write memory profile to <file>